 - Underlying chronic diseases

-Multiple trauma can have different symptoms depending on which area of the body or areas are involved.
-The main areas of the body involved in multiple trauma include:
+Multiple trauma can have different symptoms depending on which area of the body or locations are involved.
+The main areas of the body involved in various trauma include:

-- Head: This can include a brain hemorrhage or brain injury.
+- Head: This can consist of a brain hemorrhage or brain injury.